jordan4ibanez/Vmacs/README.md

 ~~fix delete key not deleting a selected region~~ (WOOOO!)

-common lisp tools
+common lisp tools.

+Maybe some sort of linting?

+Maybe some sort of autocomplete/smart suggest?

-Hook up SLY.
+Hook up slime.
-OR use slime?

 Add DrRacket SLY commands to make this thing an absolute beast.